MicrosoftDocs/oufr-dev-docs/README.md

 ## Overview

-This repository provides the necessary documentation files that are published by the DocFX pipeline on docs.microsoft.com portal resulting in an API reference along with some overview and examples documentation for the Fabric React controls library.
+This repository provides the necessary documentation files that are published by the DocFX pipeline to Microsoft Docs, resulting in an API reference along with some overview and examples documentation for the Fabric React controls library.
 You can see the end result [here](https://docs.microsoft.com/en-us/javascript/api/getstarted/getstartedpage?view=office-ui-fabric-react-latest).

 ## Repository structure

 The repo setup is done in a way so that the business logic of generating the documentation files is separated from the actually generated files.
 The main reason of this is to keep a clean git history and also relative to the changes that will occur often (daily) for the documentation part and only occasionally for the implementation code part.
-This is achieved by keeping these two concerns on different branches. `master` branch holds all the business logic and `staging` with `live` branches are auto updated in parallel by a scheduled task with the files generated from using the implementation code on the `master` branch.
+This is achieved by keeping these two concerns on different branches. `main` branch holds all the business logic and `staging` with `live` branches are auto updated in parallel by a scheduled task with the files generated from using the implementation code on the `main` branch.

 ## Automation pipeline